-Cost Sharing FAQ
+Cost Sharing FAQs

 The implementation guidelines contain frequently asked questions, accounting procedures and flow charts to assist you in handling cost sharing.

 Frequently Asked Questions

 1. If an individual commits 50% FTE to a project, what is that 50% of?
 What does the concept of 100% FTE mean?

 For a full-time employee, 100% Full-Time Equivalent (FTE) encompasses all of the time that an individual spends doing the work for which he or she is being paid.
 For exempt staff, including faculty and Academic Staff, compensation is not based on the number of hours worked, but rather it is for whatever amount of time it takes to get the necessary work accomplished.
 Any of the "extra" hours that an individual may spend doing Stanford work, sometimes called "midnight oil" or "sweat equity," is part of 100% FTE.
 If a faculty member commits 50% FTE to a project, he or she is saying that half of all the effort he or she puts into their Stanford work will be directed toward that project.
 If a faculty member makes a commitment of a percentage of effort to a sponsored project, and that amount of salary is NOT charged to the project, than the faculty member has made a cost-sharing commitment.